jleo3/BEWDiful_Students/01_Setup/slides/slides_01.md

 ##Command Line
 ###Why Work Like A Developer?

-* 	Its Fast!
+*	Its faster
-	*	Working with keyboard increases your speed.
+	*	Working with the keyboard increases your speed.
 The mouse slows you down.
-	*	You are always typing when coding, staying in the environment is faster.

 * Its Cool!
 	*	Impress your friends as you navigate the computer using your keyboard.
 ---

 ##Command Line
-###What And Where Is It?

 ![Find The Terminal](../../assets/command_line/spotlight.png)